Weingartner/Migrations.Json.Net/README.md

       [Migratable("")]

-This attribute marks the MyData class wrt. the migration system, so that it knows it needs to search for a migration method inside.
+This attribute marks the MyData class wrt. the migration system, so that it knows it needs to search for a migration method.
 The migration system does not parse classes that do not have this attribute.

       private static JObject Migrate_1(JObject data, JsonSerializer serializer)